mariorod98/ObsidianVault/🌱 Seedbox/C++ static.md

 tags:: #state/seedling

 # C++ static
-The **static** keyword can be used algon with function and variable declarations.
+The **static** keyword can be used along with function and variable declarations.
+The meaning of the keyword varies between

 Cualquier funcio pública (no static) será tratada por el compilador mediante el prolog y el epilog, para garantizar que cualquier archivo puede llavmar a la funcion
 ## Static in a .c